Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Experiments

 \paragraph{Data Quality.} To verify the quality of DS-based event labeling, we randomly select $100$ documents and manually annotate them.
 By regarding DS-generated event tables as the prediction and human-annotated ones as the ground-truth, we evaluate the labeling quality based on the metric introduced below.
 Table~\ref{tab:label_quality} shows this approximate evaluation, and we can observe that DS-generated data are pretty good, achieving high precision and acceptable recall.
 In later experiments, we directly employ the automatically generated test set for evaluation due to its much broad coverage.

 \paragraph{Evaluation Metric.} The ultimate goal of DEE is to fill event tables with correct arguments for each role.
-Therefore, we directly compare the predicted event table with the ground-truth one for each event type.
-Specifically, for each document and each event type, we pick one predicted record and one ground-truth record (at least one of them is non-empty) from associated event tables without replacement to calculate event-role-specific true positive, false positive and false negative statistics until no record left.
-After aggregating these statistics among all evaluated documents, we can calculate role-level precision, recall, and F1 scores.
-As an event type often includes multiple roles, we calculate micro-averaged role-level scores as the final event-level metric that directly represents the event-table-filling ability.
+Therefore, we evaluate DEE by directly comparing the predicted event table with the ground-truth one for each event type.
+Specifically, for each document and each event type, we pick one predicted record and one most similar ground-truth record (at least one of them is non-empty) from associated event tables without replacement to calculate event-role-specific true positive, false positive and false negative statistics until no record left.
+After aggregating these statistics among all evaluated documents, we can calculate role-level precision, recall, and F1 scores (all reported in percentage format).
+As an event type often includes multiple roles, we calculate micro-averaged role-level scores as the final event-level metric that reflects the ability of end-to-end DEE directly.

 \paragraph{Hyper-parameter Setting.} For the input, we set the maximum number of sentences and the maximum sentence length as $64$ and $128$, respectively.
 During training, we set $\lambda_1=0.05$, $\lambda_2=\lambda_3=0.95$ and $\gamma=3$.
-Besides, we employ the Adam \cite{kingma2014adam} optimizer with the learning rate $1e^{-4}$, train for at most $100$ epochs and pick the best epoch by the validation score on the development set.
+We employ the Adam~\cite{kingma2014adam} optimizer with the learning rate $1e^{-4}$, train for at most $100$ epochs and pick the best epoch by the validation score on the development set.
+Besides, we leverage the decreasing order of the non-empty argument ratio as the event role order required by Doc2EDAG, because more informative entities in the path history can better facilitate later path-expanding classifications.

-Note that, we leave other detailed hyper-parameters, event type specifications, and detailed model structures to Section~\ref{sec:appendix}.
-Moreover, the dataset and codes will be publicly available to make experimental results reported in this paper reproducible and facilitate more researches towards DEE.
+Note that, due to the space limit, we leave other detailed hyper-parameters, model structures, data preprocessing configurations, event type specifications and pseudo codes for EDAG generation to the appendix.